 5 top tips on how to treat nappy rash

-- Use good quality disposable nappies which will help to draw moisture away from your baby’s skin and will be more absorbent.
+- Use good quality disposable nappies which will help to draw moisture away from your baby's skin and are more absorbent.

 - Remember that prevention is the best strategy.